7Block Labs

 1. Geth (Go)

-• For RPC fleets, we recommend at least two different clients behind a health-aware proxy.
-This cushions client-specific bugs and aligns with Ethereum’s client diversity ethos. (ethereum.org)
+• If you're working with RPC fleets, it's a good idea to have at least two different clients running behind a health-aware proxy.
+This way, you can better handle any client-specific bugs and it fits right in with Ethereum’s philosophy of client diversity.
+Check out more details on ethereum.org.

 Solana: validator RPC and the Geyser stack